History of the NFL in Los Angeles: Civic disinterest

 In 2005, then-Dodgers owner Frank McCourt showed interest in a plan in which a new NFL stadium would be built next to Dodger Stadium.
 However, city officials expressed their displeasure with his idea in part to their favoritism of the repeatedly defunct Coliseum plan.
 McCourt stated that his idea was suitable if the most recent Coliseum plan were to fail.
 In addition, the NFL was also rumored to favor the Dodger Stadium proposal to the countless Coliseum ideas in the past.

-Even after return of the Chargers and Rams, Los Angeles residents who are fans of other NFL teams often pack their home venues.
+Even after the return of the Chargers and Rams, Los Angeles residents who are fans of other NFL teams often pack their home venues.
 Many of them became fans of other teams during the NFL's absence.
 The Rams have tried to keep out 49er fans by restricting purchases to Greater Los Angeles Area residents, which has been less than successful.
 Crowd noise from 49er fans have resulted in the use of a silent count by the Rams, as if they were playing an away game.
-The same has occurred with the Chargers against the Vikings and Raiders.
+The same has occurred with the Chargers against the Raiders.